 If a game is a draw, only possible due to both teams forfeiting, it counts as a loss for both teams.
 (I.e. if a 3rd place playoff is cancelled due to both teams forfeiting, nobody is 3rd place, and both teams are 4th place.)

 If a team fails to be ready on pitch 15 minutes after the game is scheduled to begin, they automatically forfeit the game.

-i) Players who suffer any significant injury or injury requiring substitution may not return to play until cleared by a first aider or Epione medical staff; ii) Players suffering head injury must be managed according to QUK concussion protocol and may not return to play unless cleared by Epione medical staff.
+i) Players who suffer any significant injury or injury requiring substitution may not return to play until cleared by a first aider or Epione medical staff; ii) Players suffering head injury must be managed according to QPL concussion protocol (which can be found here), and may not return to play unless cleared by Epione medical staff.

 On site appeals will not be considered.